barth007/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This is the beginnning of a new journey into javascript
+This is the beginnning of a new journey into javascript: #100days of code begins